NelsonMALGAS/purifiers-app/README.md

 - [ ] As an admin, I want to generate reports on purifier faults and maintenance.
 - [ ] As an admin, I want to track the number of SMS notifications sent per month.

+## 🚧 Project Status
+AquaSync is currently an **ongoing project** under active development.
+While core authentication and dashboard functionalities are in place, features such as **real-time purifier monitoring, SMS notifications, and advanced admin tools** are still being implemented.
+The system will continue to evolve with regular updates, improved UI/UX, and expanded capabilities to ensure a robust and seamless user experience.

 ---